 Internal offers four plans that are based on the number of total users.

 Like many on our list, they offer a free Starter plan, however, there's a limitation of 3 data sources maximum.
 Essentials plan allows for 2 APIs to integrate and, surprisingly enough, the same 3 core data sources.
-Plus there's environment and versioning now available.
+Also, environment and versioning become available.
 The next plan is the Growth Plan, which doesn't differ much from the previous one, just offering a greater number of integrations.
 Finally, the Enterprise plan offers the full package including onboarding and training.

 Similarities between Internal and Retool